-Teaching Assistants are required to work an annual work year which commences the week immediately previous to the start of school for students and ends at the end of the last week of attendance for students.
-Within the annual work year, the regular workday for teaching assistants is normally Monday to Friday beginning approximately thirty (30) minutes before the start of instruction and ending seven and one-half (71⁄2) hours later including a thirty (30) minute lunch break.
+Teaching Assistants are required to work an annual work year, which commences the week immediately previous to the start of school for students and ends at the end of the last week of attendance for students.
+Within the annual work year, the regular workday for teaching assistants is normally Monday to Friday, 8:00 a.m. to 3:30 p.m. with a thirty (30) minute lunch break.